-• First, what happens in classical field theory?
+- First, what happens in classical field theory?
 There are infinitely many degrees of freedom, so we would need infinitely many conserved charges, but how big an infinity?
 I don't think there is yet a clear answer to this question.
-Also, solving by quadrature just does not work anymore, the problem is infinitely huge!
-Fortunately, a deeper understanding has been gained in the sixties: the concept of Lax pairs takes the principal role, and the inverse scattering method provides a solution method, but things become, at first sight, less intuitive.

-• The problem may seem deeper with generalization to quantum mechanics: there, the Hamiltonian is a matrix, say 2^N by 2^N in a chain of interacting spin-1/2 degrees of freedom.
+Also, solving by quadrature just does not work anymore, we still have infinitely many integrals to do!
+Fortunately, a deeper understanding has been gained in the sixties: the concept of Lax pairs takes the principal role, and the inverse scattering method provides a solution method, but things become, at first sight, less intuitive. - The problem may seem deeper with generalization to quantum mechanics: there, the Hamiltonian is a matrix, say 2^N by 2^N in a chain of interacting spin-1/2 degrees of freedom.
 But we can always in principle diagonalize it so there is always 2^N other matrices that commute with it and with each other; nevertheless, we cannot always find exact solutions...
 What do we mean by "enough conserved charges"?
 The ideas of integrability in classical mechanics and field theory give a good intuition, and there are here many powerful techniques developed (Bethe ansatz, quantum inverse scattering method), but, to my opinion, there is no clear fundamental principle of integrability yet.

 Now, quantize a classical field theory, or take the scaling limit of a quantum chain, and you get a QFT.
 Both problems mentioned above about the conserved charges seem to be present, and although the techniques mentionned can be generalized, they become quite involved.
-Happily, in relativistic QFT, there are new structures, so that new techniques can be developed and the theory of integrability can be based only on the effect of conserved charges from fundamental principles of QFT.
+Happily, in relativistic QFT, there are new structures, so that new techniques can be developed and the theory of integrability can be based only on the effect of conserved charges from fundamental principles of QFT, without explicit reference to the concept of action-angle variable.